ietf-wg-cellar/matroska-specification/cellar-codec/codec_iana.md

 Some Codec IDs values are deprecated and **SHOULD NOT** be used.
 Such Codec IDs are marked as "Reclaimed" in the "Matroska Codec IDs" registry.

+"Matroska Codec IDs" are to be allocated according to the "First Come First Served" policy [@!RFC8126].

 (#codec-id-registry-table) shows the initial contents of the "Matroska Codec IDs" registry.
 The Change Controller for the initial entries is the IETF.